EyesHuang/patient/README.md

 This project primarily provides two web services for interacting with patient data.

 ## Available Services
+This project offers the following services.
+For a detailed API document, please navigate to the doc directory:
 - `GET /patients`: Retrieve information for all patients.
 - `PUT /orders/{id}`: Update a specified medical order using its ID.